-A random selection of jobs from this week.
+A random selection of locksmith jobs from Forest of Dean this week.

 This is the lock for an Audi with keys locked in the boot in Gloucester.
 The vehicle is deadlocked (putting a tool down the side of the door to pull a handle/lift a button won’t work).
 In this case the locks don’t even work (even with the key).
 Somebody had either replaced them incorrectly or the connecting links had come off No option here for the customer apart from wave goodbye to one of their windows.